medjabir/commerce-pwa-studio/src/pages/api/peregrine/targets/index.md

 You can extend the functionality of Peregrine's custom hooks and talons by applying wrapper modules.

 The `talon.wrapWith(module)` method is simlar to the [interceptor pattern][] used in Magento backend plugins.
-Peregrine will dynamically inject the code from the passed `module` "around" the implementation of a talon, by passing the talon function through the wrapper function before exporting it.
+During the build process, the extensibility framework dynamically wraps a talon implentation with code from a wrapper module by passing the talon function through the wrapper module before exporting it.

 [interceptor pattern]: https://devdocs.magento.com/guides/v2.4/extension-dev-guide/plugins.html